-Are there display boards? existing display boards? any other patient information on display?
-(If there are no patient boards, look to the next few pages for ideas) What are boards being used for? risk status, discharge status?who uses the boards?for what purpose?how often are they used?
-Where are the boards located? are they in a place where they can be easily seen by all staff? are they in a place where patient confidentiality is maintained? ie, not seen by the public?
-Where does the data come from? is the information from a patient's chart? is the information from a therapist's report? is it verbal information? does it come from the nurse team? does it come from the medical team?
-What do we do with the information? are the boards used as the basis for any formal discussion?are there people responsible for actions based on information on the boards?
+Are there display boards? display boards?anything else?(If there are no patient boards, look to the next few pages for ideas) What are boards being used for? bed utilisation, discharge status? who uses the boards? for what purpose? how often are they used?
+Where are the boards located? are they in a place where they can be easily seen by all staff? are they in a place where patient confidentiality is maintained? i.e. not seen by the public?
+Where does the data come from? is the information from a patient chart? is the information from a lab report? is it verbal information? does it come from the nurse team? does it come from the medical team?
+What do we do with the information? are the boards used as the basis for any formal discussion? are there people responsible for actions based on information on the boards?
 Who is responsible for the information on the board? when is a patient first added to the boards? who puts information on the boards and how often? who checks the boards and how often? who checks for accuracy?